 Addresses basic urgent and emergency needs.
 Services consist of a food pantry, utility assistance, rent/mortgage assistance and life skills (i.e. financial literacy, employment assistance, educational assistance).

-In July 2009, the Julia C. Hester House partnered with Houston Community College (HCC) to offer Adult Basic Education (A.B.E.) and General Educational Development (G.E.D.) classes to community residents.
-The classes are available to individuals, 18 and older, who want to acquire their G.E.D.
+In 2013, the Julia C. Hester House partnered with the Association for the Advancement of Mexican Americans(AAMA) to offer English as a Second Language(E.S.L) classes to community residents.
+The classes are available to individuals, 18 and older, who want to learn or improve upon their English literacy and speaking abilities.
 Entering students are tested to determine where they will start in the course materials.
 Class fees are also determined during the testing period.
-Skills taught in the class include social studies, math, science, language arts reading and writing, and logic/decision-making skills for application in the “real world.”
-Class size ranges from 10 to 20 students, so to provide closer teacher to student attention.
+Class size ranges from 10 to 20 students, to provide closer teacher to student attention.
 Classes operate on 6 week duration period.
-Call 713-672-2573 for orientation and registration information.
+Call 713-274-1394 for orientation and registration information.